-8.4 Appendix on standards for classification and calibration
+7.4 Appendix on standards for classification and calibration

 Unlike pyranometers, pyrgeometers are not subject to a system of classification.
-At Hukseflux we distinguish between normal pyrgeometers, like model IR02, and "research grade" pyrgeometers, like IR20 and IR20WS.
+At Hukseflux we distinguish between normal pyrgeometers, like our model IR02, and "research grade" pyrgeometers, like IR20 and IR20WS.
 The term "research grade" is used to indicate that this instrument has the highest attainable specifications.

-8.5 Appendix on calibration hierarchy
+7.5 Appendix on calibration hierarchy

 Hukseflux pyrgeometers are traceable to the World Infrared Standard Group (WISG).
 WISG is composed of a group of pyrgeometers.
-The calibration hierarchy of Hukseflux IR02 is from WISG through Hukseflux internal calibration procedures.
-The calibration of the IR02 working standard involves outdoor comparison at Hukseflux of the IR02 working standard to a working standard of a higher level, a pyrgeometer of model IR20 calibrated against the WISG.
-IR02 pyrgeometers are calibrated using an indoor procedure under an infra red source (blackbody).
+The calibration hierarchy of Hukseflux IR20 is from WISG through Hukseflux internal calibration procedure involving outdoor comparison to a reference pyrgeometer.

 The WISG group of instruments is maintained by World Radiation Center (WRC), in Davos Switzerland.
 An absolute sky-scanning radiometer provides the absolute longwave irradiance reference.
 Comparisons between the reference and the WISG are performed on a regular basis to maintain the WISG and supervise its long-term stability.
 It is essential that these intercomparisons take place under various sky conditions, but the predominant condition is a clear sky, which means that the validity of WISG calibration is a clear-sky spectrum.
-Typical exchange between pyrgeometer and sky is in the -70 to -120 W/m2.
+Typical exchange between pyrgeometer and sky is in the -70 to -120 W/m^2 .